huggingface/huggingface_hub/docs/source/en/guides/collections.md

 ... )
 ```

 It will return a [`Collection`] object with the high-level metadata (title, description, owner, etc.) and an empty list of items.
-You will now be able to refer to this collection using it's `slug`.
+You will now be able to refer to this collection using its `slug`.

 ```py
 >>> collection.slug